Verbier: History

 Verbier has been an Alpine resort with guests from European countries since the early 20th century.
 During World War I, the local economy suffered from a lack of tourist revenue as people were unable or unwilling to travel to Switzerland from countries at war.
 From 1916 to 1918 Verbier, along with other Alpine resorts, housed interned German, French and British soldiers who required medical treatment.

 Artists and photographers

-There is a vibrant community of photographers and artists in Verbier, most born out of winter sports action photography.
+There is a community of photographers and artists in Verbier, most born out of winter sports action photography.